-Session CEU's pending approved from ATRA and NCTRC
+Session CEU's have been approved by ATRA and NCTRC

 Welcome to the Southeast Recreational Therapy Symposium (SRTS).
 This year our conference is offering both in-person and on-demand options (separate fees for each).
 Professional registration includes CEUs.

 In-Person March 27 - 29, 2024 in Myrtle Beach, SC 1.5 CEU's